 I feel all my work benefit from the intersections between teaching, doing academic research, and writing fiction.
 I know it sounds a little exhausting, but getting to work in these different areas actually energizes me.
 I think I’d be a bit paralyzed if I woke up each morning to an unstructured day with nothing but time to write.
 All the other responsibilities help me see my fiction writing time as a treat.
 I know if I waste it, I won’t get another chance until the next day.
 That’s good motivation to get in gear.

 In the past few months, I’ve begun easing my way into a new novel project, feeling my way around.
 I don't like to talk about work in project too much, but I can say that it’s set in the Midwest and represents new territory for me on a couple of fronts.

 Also: thank you so much for having me on YA Outside the Lines.
 It’s been great to talk shop!

-In addition to Out of Darkness (September 2015), Ashley Hope Pérez is the author of two other YA novels: and . has earned starred reviews from nd a , and both and The Knife and the Butterfly appear on ALA reading lists.
+In addition to Out of Darkness (September 2015), Ashley Hope Pérez is the author of two other YA novels: What Can’t Wait and The Knife and the Butterfly.
+Out of Darkness has earned starred reviews from Kirkus and School Library Journal, and both What Can’t Wait and The Knife and the Butterfly appear on ALA reading lists.
 Ashley is currently a visiting assistant professor of comparative studies at The Ohio State University and teaches topics from global youth narratives to Latin American and Latina/o fiction.
 She lives in Ohio with her husband, Arnulfo, and their sons, Liam Miguel and Ethan Andrés.
 Visit her online at http://www.ashleyperez.com/.